-Free Things to do in Europes Largest City Park, The Phoenix Park
+Free Things to do in Dublin: Explore Europe’s Largest City Park, The Phoenix Park

 17. Keep an eye out for the Phoenix Park Deer

-The Phoenix park is home to over 400 deer.
-There is no guarantee that you will see the deer when visiting the park due to the parks side.
-However it is a truly cool and unique experience when they do cross you path.
+The Phoenix Park is home to over 400 deer.
+There is no guarantee that you will see the deer when visiting the park due to the size of the park.
+However, it is a truly cool and unique experience when they do cross your paths.
 I’d advise either, renting a car or a bike to be in the best chance in spotting the deer.
 The good news is, they tend to stick together, making them easier to spot.

 18. Take a Tour of the Presidents House